 ARTICLE 6

-(1) Secretariat services of the Commission shall be performed by the Presidency of the Board.
-In order to ensure the effective functioning of the secretariat services of the Commission, branch offices shall be formed under the Board and a chief civil inspector with a professional experience of at least five years shall be assigned with the approval of the Minister upon the suggestion of the President of the Board and proposal of the President in order to help the President of the Board in the management and administration of these services.
+(1) Secretariat services of the Commission shall be performed by the Board.
+In order to ensure the effective functioning of the secretariat services of the Commission, branch offices shall be formed under the Board and a chief civil inspector with a professional experience of at least five years shall be assigned with the approval of the Minister upon the suggestion of Head of the Board and proposal of Head of the Board in order to help Head of the Board in the management and administration of these services.

-Procedures and principles with regard to the execution of secretariat services shall be regulated in a regulation which will be prepared by the Ministry and put into force with the resolution of the Council of Ministers.
+Procedures and principles with regard to the execution of secretariat services shall be regulated by a regulation which will be entered into force by the President

 Central registration system